 Morganite is a good competitor amongst other gem stones.
 It is less pricey than a diamond (but just as special), it is durable, beautiful, and complimentary to all skin tones and outfits.

-Martin Gear Jewellers can design and handcraft your next Morganite ring or jewellery.
-Pay us a visit on 5 Mary Street, Dublin City Centre, or contact us should you like to find out more.
+Did you know that Martin Gear Jewellers can design and make your Morganite ring or jewellery.
+Come by our boutique on 5 Mary Street, Dublin City Centre, or contact us should you like to find out more.